galaxyxone/ipfsStatViewer/readme.md

 ## Features
-- Static data visualization command to generate a graphic that is displayed to user
+- Static data visualization command to generate a graphic that is displayed to user(extension/react pulls pinlist from user via http ipfs api)
 - FUTURE: Zoomable animations using D#
 - FUTURE: Canvas visualizations instead of SVG